Scholarship Value $15,000.00

 C) In accordance with the Constitution Act, 1982, part II, Section 35(2), a First Nations applicant is an Indian, Inuit or Metis person of Canada, and a person who is accepted by one of the First Nations of Nova Scotia as a member of their community.

-4. Students must have been accepted into a Dalhousie Graduate program administered by the Faculty of Graduate Studies, with an admission GPA of 3.3 (B+) or higher.
-Admission GPAs are based on the last two years (six terms) of undergraduate study.
+D) Students must have been accepted into a Dalhousie Graduate program administered by the Faculty of Graduate Studies, with an admission GPA of 3.3 (B+) or higher.
+Admission GPAs are based on the last two years (six terms) of full-time academic study.

-5. Candidates who hold other scholarships of any kind, including scholarships internal and external to Dalhousie University, will receive the Indigenous Black and First Nations Graduate Entrance Scholarship as a "top-up award" to their other scholarship, the total not exceeding $15,000 per academic year or $5,000 per term.
+E) Candidates who hold other scholarships of any kind, including scholarships internal and external to Dalhousie University, will receive the Indigenous Black and First Nations Graduate Entrance Scholarship as a "top-up award" to their other scholarship, the total not exceeding $20,000/year for Master's or $30,000/year for Doctoral students.

-8. Applications for first awards and for renewals will be considered by a special scholarship committee constituted by the Dean of the Faculty of Graduate Studies.
+H) Applications will be considered by a special scholarship committee constituted by the Dean of the Faculty of Graduate Studies.
 Award and renewal decisions are final and cannot be appealed.